Top 5 Health Concerns for Seniors

 • Kidney disease: Diabetes can damage the kidneys and cause them to lose their ability to filter waste and fluid from the blood, leading to kidney failure or dialysis.

-• Nerve damage: Diabetes can damage the nerves and cause them to lose their ability to transmit signals, leading to neuropathy, which can affect the sensation, movement, or function of various body parts, such as the feet, legs, hands, or digestive system.
+• Nerve damage: Diabetes can damage the nerves and cause them to lose their ability to transmit signals, leading to neuropathy and affecting the sensation, movement, or function of various body parts, such as the feet, legs, hands, or digestive system.

 • Eye damage: Diabetes can damage the eyes and cause them to lose their ability to see clearly, leading to retinopathy, which can affect the retina, the light-sensitive tissue at the back of the eye, or glaucoma, which can affect the optic nerve, the nerve that connects the eye to the brain.